WildMeOrg/old_wildme-docs/docs/researchers/ia_pipeline.md

 ## Consolidated Display

 At the end of the identification process, Wildbook displays a ranked lists of results, displaying one set of results per feature (e.g., whale fluke) per algorithm (e.g., PIE).
-You can select and set a matching IDs right from the review interface, which displays 12 ranked matched results (#1 is the predicted best) but can display more than 12 if desired.
+You can select and set a matching IDs right from the review interface, which displays 12 ranked matched results (#1 is the predicted best match) but can display more than 12 if desired.

 ![matchResults](../../static/img/matchResults.png)